Archie Alexander: Politics

 In 1954, Alexander was appointed Governor of the United States Virgin Islands by President Dwight D. Eisenhower.
 He was the first Republican governor there since the establishment of the civil government.
 His tenure at the post was short and controversial.
 In 1955, he was highly criticized for favoring old business partners in contracts for road building on St. Thomas.
 The United States House of Representatives launched a probe, and he subsequently resigned on August 18, 1955, ostensibly for health reasons.

 Personal life

 Alexander married Audra A. Linzy in Denver, Colorado, in 1913.
 They had one child, Archibald Alphonso Jr., who died as a young child.

 Alexander died of a heart attack in 1958 in Des Moines, Iowa.

 Legacy

 Upon the death of his wife Audra Linzy Alexander in 1973, the University of Iowa, Tuskegee Institute, and Howard University received funds for engineering scholarships as stipulated in Alexander's will.
 Each university received a trust with over 100,000 dollars (approximately $1.5 million in 2009 dollars altogether) for endowed engineering scholarships.

 The Archie Alphonso Alexander papers are held at the University of Iowa Special Collections & University Archives.

-Alexander is included in the Chick-Fil-A College Football Hall of Fame for his three seasons on the University of Iowa varsity football team.